Gratuitous Transfer Taxes

-For instance, in 2016, the unified tax credit allowed the exemption of $5,450,000 worth of property for each taxpayer, thus allowing parents to transfer almost $11 million tax-free to their children.
+For instance, in 2020, the unified tax credit allowed the exemption of of more than $11.5 million worth of property for each taxpayer, thus allowing parents to transfer more than $23 million tax-free to their children.
 Additionally, wealthy people can take advantage of many other tax loopholes to reduce or eliminate taxes on property value that exceeds the exemption amount, such as Crummey trusts.
 This is a major advantage that the tax code confers upon the wealthy, allowing them to become ever richer, leading to ever greater inequality.
 On the other hand, earned income is the most highly taxed income — taxed not only by the federal government, but also by states and municipalities — which is why it is difficult for people to increase their wealth by working for it — better to have it handed to them by wealthy parents!